 Add beans, add sauce, add tomatoes (adding in a different order changes the flavor - I don't know why, maybe it is in my head)

-Sprinkle on the spices, stir and taste.
+Sprinkle on the spices, stir it up and taste it.
 If you need more seasoning - by all means add it.
-Let it get hot and you are ready to serve.
+Let it get hot and your good to serve.
 My family usually can't wait but if you make it a day ahead or even early - something about letting it get cold and reheating it makes great pot of chili over the top.